 Often times with new brands we find either there is no demand for their brand or primary keywords (yet), or those keywords are too expensive to bid on effectively.
 Furthermore, new sites do not have the benefit of large “cookie pools” from which to launch effective remarketing campaigns.

-Paid social is a good way for new brands to get a following started, if set up correctly.
+Paid social is a good way for new brands to get a following started.
 The key is not to try to get conversions on your site, but to use the budget to grow your following on the social platform so you can leverage it to amplify the reach of your content marketing efforts as the brand grows.

 Growing and established brands can typically find a lot of ROI in paid campaigns if they are set up correctly, monitored, and continuously tweaked for optimal performance.